Peer Review Process

 Right to Appeal

-Authors have the right to appeal editorial decisions by providing clear justifications and evidence.
-Appeals will be fairly reviewed by the editorial team and, if necessary, by an independent reviewer.
+Authors may appeal editorial decisions by submitting a reasoned request.
+Appeals are reviewed by the editorial team and, where appropriate, by an independent reviewer.

 Reviewer Recognition